Healthcare Communication Skills Training

 Negativity: Prevent It

 When negative behaviors enter the workplace, patient opinions can quickly go from bad to worse.
-In this final program segment, participants will learn how their actions toward each other impact the patient experience and how extra support and camaraderie among a staff can influence satisfaction scores.
+In this final program segment, participants will learn how their actions toward each other impact the patient experience and how extra support and camaraderie among staff can influence satisfaction scores.

 By the conclusion of this customer service and communication skills course, participants should have a clear understanding of the words they can say and actions they can take to connect with patients and their families.
 Furthermore, they will understand the small choices they can make to influence satisfaction and build their organization’s reputation in the eyes of the public.